archlinux/sandcrawler/README.md

 ### Disadvantages
 - The tool is intended to get the latest tarball of a based on the content of a Debian watch file.
 Not for reporting a newer version

+#### Result

+- Downloads the latest version, does not provide a list of versions